Optimal Online Change Detection via Random Fourier Features: Appendix

 \section{Appendix}

-This supplementary material is structured as follows.
+This appendix is structured as follows.
 We detail the extension of Online RFF-MMD to take a known or observed pre-change distribution into account in Appendix~\ref{section: estimatable or known pre change}.
 In particular, we show that in these settings tighter thresholds are possible.
-In Appendix~\ref{sec:further-algorithm-details}, we provide a schematic representation of Algorithm~\ref{alg:main-algorithm}.
+Appendix~\ref{sec:online detection of multiple change points} shows how to adapt our algorithm to detect multiple change points and gives corresponding guarantees.
 Additional numerical results of MMD-RFF are in Appendix~\ref{sec:additional-mnist-results}; we include numerical results w.r.t.\ our tighter thresholds in Appendix~\ref{sec:threshold-comparison}.
-Appendix~\ref{section: proofs} collects all our proofs.
+Appendix~\ref{section: proofs} collects all our proofs, with auxiliary results in Appendix~\ref{sec:auxiliary-results} and external statements in Appendix~\ref{sec:external-statements}.